NEOForCE: Near-Earth Objects' Forecast of Collisional Events: Practical realization and discussion

 \subsubsection{Asteroid 2005~QK76}

 Asteroid 2005~QK76 has been discovered on August 30 2025.
 It has only 14 observations spanned over 1.67 days.
 Such a short observation arc makes its orbit highly uncertain and a good test for comparison.
-Sentry-II does not use the covariance matrix only the observations itself, while NEOForCE uses the covariance matrix in coordinates and velocities at the mean epoch of observations.
 As one can see from Table~\ref{tab:2005_QK76}, there is no significant difference in the impact probabilities of the possible collisions found.
 However, the values of $\sigma_{VI}$ are substantially different, with larger values for Sentry-II.
 Sentry-II did not find the possible collision on February 26, 2038 with impact probability of $1.7\times10^{-7}$, but this is at the completeness limit of Sentry-II.